JeronimoDU/DU-AR-Racing-system/README.md

 ## Recodring mode
 Only available if recordingMode == true

-Can automatically save a waypoint list along the path your are flying
+Can automatically save a waypoint list along the path you are flying
 | Chat Command | Description |
 | ------ | ------ |
 | print screen | Saves waypoints list into screen content |